sadmansakib811/Java_HomeWork_2/README.md

 # Homework 2:Car Management System
 ### Name: Sadman Sakib
 ### Matriculation Number: 7213446
-# Tasks
-### Create class Car: id, Make, Model, Year of manufacture, Color, Price, Registration number.
-Create an array of objects.
-Save to the different files:
+## 📄 Project Description
+This project is a solution to Hometask2, which involves creating a `Car` class with specific attributes and implementing functionality to filter and save car data into different text files based on given criteria.
+The program performs the following tasks:

+1. Creates an array of `Car` objects.
+2. Saves the following data to separate text files:
-- TaskA: a list of cars of a given brand;
+   - A list of cars of a given brand.
-- TaskB: a list of cars of a given model that have been in use for more than n years;
+   - A list of cars of a given model that have been in use for more than `n` years.
-- TaskC: a list of cars of a given year of manufacture, the price of which is higher than the specified one.
+   - A list of cars of a given year of manufacture, the price of which is higher than the specified one.

+## 📂 File Structure
+- **Hometask2.java**: Main Java file containing the implementation.
+- **cars_by_make.txt**: Text file containing the list of cars filtered by make.
+- **cars_by_model_and_years.txt**: Text file containing the list of cars filtered by model and usage years.
+- **cars_by_year_and_price.txt**: Text file containing the list of cars filtered by year and price.

 ## Installation